 You may not know it but, air brakes also have a great advantage in the area of maintenance.
 There are several reasons for this.

 Damage will happen no matter what braking technology you have.
-With air brakes we see that not only are the repairs more strait forward with less mess but, also, regular maintenance is easier.
+With air brakes, we see that not only are the repairs more straightforward with less mess but, also, regular maintenance is easier.

 To Sum Up

-Air brakes just have more stopping power and are used on the heavier applications.
-They have some benefits over hydraulics but, are more expensive.
-As a diesel mechanic you will have the change to work on both systems so, it is important to have a good grasp on the concepts and how they are different.
+Air brakes have more stopping power and are used on heavier applications.
+They have safer, heavier duty, and failsafe but are more expensive.
+As a diesel mechanic, you will have the chance to work on both systems so, it is important to have a good grasp on the concepts and how they are different.